Netflix calls time on one of its most popular shows

 In September 2021, the popular streaming show Sex Education was renewed for a fourth season following critical praise for its third outing.

-However, it was soon revealed that several cast members had not been asked to return.
+However, it was soon revealed that several cast members, from Simone Ashley to Tanya Reynolds, would not be returning.

-Shortly after this, those who were returning, including Emma Mackey and new Doctor Who star Ncuti Gatwa, announced that the fourth seaosn would mark their final appearances in the show.
+Shortly after this, those who were reprising their roles, including Emma Mackey and new Doctor Who star Ncuti Gatwa, announced that the fourth season would mark their final appearances in the show.

 Hopes that the series might continue were kept alive by the fact other stars, including Asa Butterfield, Gillian Anderson and Aimee Lou Wood, had not make similar announcements.